The Boomer Legacy

 Remarks

-Had been wanting for years to capture an image which not only celebrated the amazing capabilities of modern technology, but also hinted at the alienation it could cause
+For years had wanted to capture an scene which not only celebrated the amazing capabilities of modern technology, but also hinted at some of its issues

 Remarks